mozilla/fxa/docs/dev-process.md

 ## Checkin Meetings

 The team meets regularly to stay in sync about development status and ensure nothing is falling through the cracks.
+During meetings we take notes in the **[public Engineering Coordination etherpad](https://public.etherpad-mozilla.org/p/fxa-engineering-coordination)**.

 We hold the following meetings over the course of each two-week cycle, with meeting times pinned to Mozilla Standard Time (aka Pacific Time).

 ### Mondays at 09:00